leondz/awesome-danish/README.md

 A curated list of awesome resources for Danish language technology

 ## Corpora
+* [CLARIN-DK](https://repository.clarin.dk/repository/xmlui/) - A searchable set of many different Danish-language corpora, compiled as part of CLARIN work at CST.
 * [NST-ngrams](http://www.nb.no/sprakbanken/show?serial=sbr-28) - A N-gram frequency list compiled by Nordisk Språkteknologi from newspaper text and made available by the Norwegian Library Service.
 Can be compiled to an n-gram LM with SRILM.
 * [NST-speech-22khz](http://www.nb.no/sprakbanken/show?serial=sbr-20) - A 22kHz speech corpus compiled by Nordisk Språkteknologi and made available by the Norwegian Library Service.
 The speech genre is dictation.
 * [NST-speech-16kHz](http://www.nb.no/sprakbanken/show?serial=sbr-19) - A 16kHz speech corpus compiled by Nordisk Språkteknologi and made available by the Norwegian Library Service.
 The speech genre is read-aloud and the text is phonetically balanced.
 Designed for ASR training and testing.